catiishee/healthMonitoringSystem/README.md

 - **Monitoring**: Controls the monitoring logic and data flow between components.
 - **DataStorage**: Manages storage and retrieval of patient data.
 - **Statistics**: Performs calculations on health data to derive meaningful insights.

-## Acknowledgments
-- Developed under the guidance of Dmitry Sergeyevich Smirnov and Petr Vladimirovich Bochkarev, as part of the curriculum at MEPhI.